ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

    Organizational Domain:  The domain that was registered with a domain
       name registrar.
-In the absence of more accurate methods, heuristics are used to determine this, since it is not always the
+In the absence of more accurate methods, heuristics are used to determine this, since it is not always the case that the registered domain name is simply a top-level DNS domain plus one component (e.g., "example.com", where "com" is a top-level domain).
+The Organizational Domain is determined by applying the algorithm found in Section 3.2.